ansys/pydpf-composites/doc/source/index.rst

 classes on top of DPF Composites operators and data accessors for short fiber and layered composites (layered shell and solid elements).
-This module can be used to postprocess fiber reinforced plastics and layered composites and to implement custom failurecriteria and computation.
+This module can be used to postprocess fiber reinforced plastics and layered composites and to implement custom failure criteria and computation.

 .. grid:: 1 1 2 2
     :gutter: 2